dankuck/vue-easeljs/README.md

 Attributes:
 * anti-alias: boolean, whether or not edges should be smoothed on scaled images.
 Default: true.
 * height: number, the pixel height of the canvas on the page.
 Default: 300.
 * width: number, the pixel width of the canvas on the page.
-Default 150.
+Default: 150.

 Example: